Theprashil/Theprashil.github.io/_posts/2020-09-23-thm-Internal-Writeup.md

 ```
 <a href="/assets/img/thm/internal/hydralogin.png" target="_blank"><img class="centerImgLarge" src="/assets/img/thm/internal/hydralogin.png"></a>

 So it found the password.
-I don't want to spoil the password if you were looking for hints.
+I don't want to spoil if you were looking for hints.
 Let's login inside `/blog/wp-admin`

+***

 ## Exploitation

 <a href="/assets/img/thm/internal/wp_dashboard.png" target="_blank"><img class="centerImgLarge" src="/assets/img/thm/internal/wp_dashboard.png"></a>

 The site is pretty new.
 Let's get a reverse shell so we can go deep inside the box.
 There are multiple ways to get reverse shell but we have the credentials so the one we are using is uploading our malicious code in `wp_theme`.To get the connection you need to upload the php reverse shell to the site.
-We can grab the php reverse shell from pentestmonkey.
+We can grab the php reverse shell from [pentestmonkey](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php).

 Go to `Apperance>Theme Editor > 404 template >` and paste the code there.
-Replace the ip with your attacker ip address and open up a listener in your machine.
+Replace the `ip` and `port` with your attacker ip and open up a listener in your machine.

 <a href="/assets/img/thm/internal/wp-theme.png" target="_blank"><img class="centerImgLarge" src="/assets/img/thm/internal/wp-theme.png"></a>